xebia-functional/pointgrid/README.md

 ## Installation

 There are two different ways to install the plugin into your Sketch app.
-But before starting the installation, you must to know the Sketch Plugins folder.
-For that purpose, just click in `Plugins Menu > Reveal Plugins Folder...` Plugins option` from Sketch.
-Also, you can find it [following these steps](http://bohemiancoding.com/sketch/support/developer/01-introduction/01.html).
+But before starting the installation, you must know the location of the Sketch Plugins folder.
+To do this, just click on `Plugins Menu > Reveal Plugins Folder...` from Sketch.
+Also, you can find it by [following these steps](http://bohemiancoding.com/sketch/support/developer/01-introduction/01.html).

 ### 1. Using git clone